-When the accompanist sounded a single note Mrs. McShane raised her hands, and as she moved them we were guided, a capella, through the first stanza.
-She signalled a brief pause before the second verse began and Michael’s clear adolescent voice soared above our melody, plaintive and poignant, as the fair maid in the song died.
-When the music ended and the last note faded, there was complete silence.
-Then loud applause began and it continued as we left the stage and took our seats.
+The accompanist sounded a single note, then Mrs McShane raised her hands, and as she moved them, we were guided, a capella, through the first stanza.
+She signalled a brief pause before the second verse began, and Michael’s clear adolescent voice soared above our melody, plaintive and poignant, as the fair maid in the song died.
+When the music ended, and the last note faded, there was complete silence.
+Then loud applause began, and it continued as we left the stage and took our seats.

-Later, when Mrs. McShane shared the adjudicator’s remarks, she could barely speak for the tears in her eyes and voice.
-We’d received top marks in every category, which pleased her, but she was most proud of the footnote commenting that we were the only Scarborough school that could sing with a full Scottish accent.
+Later, when Mrs McShane shared the adjudicator’s remarks, she could barely speak for the tears in her eyes and voice.
+We’d received top marks in every category, which pleased her, but she was most proud of the footnote commenting that we were the only Scarborough choir that could sing with a full Scottish accent.

 FOOTNOTE: Mrs McShane and I have reunited, and she recently shared the letter below.
 Apparently, we really were that good.